reymartjohneva/Aerial-Threat-Detection/README.md

 ```

 **Model not found?**
-- YOLOv8s will auto-download on first run
+- Place yolo11s.pt in `models/` directory
-- Or place your model in `models/` directory
+- Model will auto-download on first run

 **GPU not detected?**
 ```bash